scottpetrovic/krita-documentation/user_manual/working_with_images.rst

 .. meta::
-   :description lang=en:
+   :description:
-        Detailed steps on how to install Krita
+        Detailed steps on how images work in Krita

 .. metadata-placeholder